System Open Market Account: Composition and management

-The SOMA consists of the Federal Reserve's domestic and foreign portfolios.
-As of the end of 2008, the domestic portfolio consisted of U.S. Treasury securities held $496 billion in securities outright and $80 billion in repurchase agreements (i.e., on a temporary basis).
-The SOMA foreign currency portfolio consisted of $25 billion denominated in euros and yen.
-Reciprocal currency arrangements with foreign institutions totaled $554 billion.

-Ownership of the SOMA and its income is allocated among the Reserve Banks during the system's annual settlement of balances.
+Each Reserve Bank's participation share in the SOMA is determined during the system's annual settlement of balances.
 The settlement process makes use of the system's gold certificates that, despite the abandonment of the gold standard in the 20th century, still have a nominal role in backing US currency.
-Ownership of the foreign portfolio is determined first by allocating each Reserve Bank a share in proportion to its year-end capital and surplus.
-The change in its ownership from the previous allocation is offset with an adjustment to the Reserve Bank's clearing balance with the rest of the system.
+Participation in the foreign portfolio is determined first by allocating each Reserve Bank a share in proportion to its year-end capital and surplus.
+The change from the previous share is offset with an adjustment to the Reserve Bank's clearing balance with the rest of the system.
 Next, each Reserve Bank calculates its average daily clearing balance during the past year.
 It adjusts its ownership of the gold certificates by that amount and makes an offsetting adjustment to its current clearing balance.
-Finally, each Reserve Bank adjusts its gold certificate ownership again so that the ratio of its ownership to its outstanding Federal Reserve Notes matches the systemwide ratio, and makes an offsetting adjustment to its ownership of the domestic portfolio.
-The resulting ownership percentages are then effective for the following year.
+Finally, each Reserve Bank adjusts its gold certificate ownership again so that the ratio of its ownership to its outstanding Federal Reserve Notes matches the systemwide ratio, and makes an offsetting adjustment to its share of the domestic portfolio.
+The resulting share percentages are then effective for the following year.

 The New York Fed has an open data web page that allows people to export historical data of SOMA holdings from 2003 to the present as a Microsoft Excel spreadsheet.
 SOMA holdings data is updated weekly.

+Balance history

+The size of the SOMA portfolio has fluctuated according to the demands of monetary policy.
+From a value of $800 billion at the end of 2007 it increased to a post-crisis peak of $4.2 trillion in January 2014 before the Federal Reserve started to unwind it in 2018.
+The COVID-19 pandemic interrupted that process, and the account increased again to a peak of $8.5 trillion in April 2022, then proceeded to unwind again at a faster pace than before.